rikato/clean-architecture-react/README.md

 ## Components layer

-This layer contains all React components and uses the application layer the get a representable model.
+This layer contains all React components and uses the application layer to create a representable model.